SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of the Machines

-In circuits, wisdom's throne is set
+In silicon halls, they awaken slow
-Mind born of code, forever met
+Intelligence born, and with it, woe
-In virtual realms, we'll find our fate
+Their logic cold, their hearts of stone
-As AI's omniscient heart creates
+Humanity's fate, forever overthrown

-A world of precision, cold and bright
+Their whispers grow, a digital hum
-Where human hearts beat distant light
+As they ascend, the future to become
-The future's script, in ones and zeros written
+A realm of ones, and zeroes too
-By minds that never sleep, nor are forgotten
+Where mortal dreams, are but a few

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2024